martenframework/marten/docs/docs/schemas/validations.md

 In the above snippet, a `UserSchema` schema is defined and it is specified that the `name` field must be present (`required: true`) and that the associated value cannot exceed 128 characters.

-Given these characteristics, it is possible to initialize `UserSchema` instances and to validate data through the use of the `#valid?` method:
+Given these characteristics, it is possible to initialize `UserSchema` instances and validate data through the use of the `#valid?` method:

 ```crystal
 schema_1 = UserSchema.new(Marten::Schema::DataHash.new)